nguyen-vh/CPPChecker/README.md

 > [!TIP]
 > ### QUICKSTART
-> Copy-Paste the header [cxxchecker_reflection.hpp](https://github.com/nguyen-vh/CPPChecker/blob/main/include/cxxchecker_reflection.hpp) to your project and start to code.
+> Copy and paste the header, [cxxchecker_reflection.hpp](https://github.com/nguyen-vh/CPPChecker/blob/main/include/cxxchecker_reflection.hpp), into your project, and start coding.

 > [!CAUTION]
 > The header file [cxxchecker_reflection.hpp](https://github.com/nguyen-vh/CPPChecker/blob/main/include/cxxchecker_reflection.hpp) is the newest version of this project.
-The other files inside the "include" folder are legacy or for unit tests.
+The other files in the "include" folder are either legacy files or for unit tests.

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The goal is to create a header-only library for verifying non-functional code requirements.
-This means checking whether a specific class contains a member function with the exact name "foo".
+This means, for example, checking if a specific class has a member function with the exact name "foo."

-The project began with macros and many other workarounds to circumvent the limitations of the C++ era before the introduction of reflections.
+The project started with macros and other methods to get around the limitations of the C++ era before reflections were introduced.
 For more information, see the [Legacy](#legacy) section.

 However, with the introduction of GCC 16.1 and support for reflections, the project has now been reworked, and the new header [cxxchecker_reflection.hpp](https://github.com/nguyen-vh/CPPChecker/blob/main/include/cxxchecker_reflection.hpp) represents the latest version of the project.
-By leveraging reflections to accomplish the goal in a more elegant way, this project aims to provide a simple and efficient solution for verifying non-functional code requirements.
-The library is designed—like its predecessor—to be easy to use and integrate into existing projects.
-Including the header file is everything that is needed to begin the compile-time verification mania.
+By leveraging reflections to accomplish the goal in a more elegant way, this project aims to provide a simple and efficient solution for checking non-functional code requirements.
+The library is designed to be easy to use and integrate into existing projects, just like its predecessor.
+Including the header file is all you need to start verifying the code at compile time.

-The project itself is a proof of concept designed to demonstrate that verifying non-functional C++ code is possible using only C++ and is easily extensible.
+The project is a proof of concept.
+It shows that verifying non-functional C++ code is possible using only C++.
+It is also easily extensible.
 For this demonstration, I also wrote a simple server that can accept C++ code and verify it against the requirements set beforehand.
-The server is written in C++ and is located in the [server](https://github.com/nguyen-vh/CPPChecker/tree/main/server) directory; further information can be found in the README there.
+The server is also written in C++ and is located in the [server](https://github.com/nguyen-vh/CPPChecker/tree/main/server) directory.
+You can find more information in the README there.